-These gluten free blueberry muffins are sweetened with maple syrup and made using a combination of buckwheat and almond flours.
-Delicious for breakfast or as a snack anytime.
+These blueberry buckwheat muffins are sweetened with maple syrup and made using naturally gluten free buckwheat flour for a delicious, nutty flavour.
+Perfect for breakfast or as a snack anytime.

-These gluten free blueberry muffins do not contain any refined sugar!
-They are naturally sweetened with a generous amount of blueberries as well as maple syrup.
-They have a delicious nutty flavour, hint of lemon and aren't overly sweet.
+These blueberry buckwheat muffins are soft, fluffy and made without any refined sugar!
+Naturally sweetened with blueberries and maple syrup these muffins have a delicious nutty flavour (thanks to the buckwheat), hint of lemon and aren't overly sweet.

 - Buckwheat flour.